 All Square

-While we take the idea of video game release dates for granted now, I remember even into the late ’90s that a lot of companies still did general release windows for games.
+While we take the idea of video game release dates for granted now, I remember that even into the late ’90s, a lot of companies still did general release windows for games.
 And nowadays, there are more console companies than just Nintendo.
-Sega’s boldness managed to loosen Nintendo’s grip on the market, allowing for more diversity in what was released, and shook up the industry.
+Sega’s boldness managed to loosen Nintendo’s grip on the market, allowing for more diversity in what was released and shaking up the industry.
 Without Sega, the little blue hedgehog, and Sonic 2sday, gaming would probably look very different today.

 So, whether you are a Sonic fan or not, I wish all of you gamers out there a very happy Sonic 2sday.
 I know that I am grateful for the impact it had on this quirky little hobby of ours.